SergeyMi37/csv-sql-update/README.md

-## intersystems-objectscript-template
+## import csv and update with SQL
-This is a template for InterSystems ObjectScript Github repository.
+This is an example on how to import CSV data to any table using SQL.

-The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+The related article is on Developer Community

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

-## Installation
+## Installation with Docker

 Clone/git pull the repo into any local directory